 Message Trace follows email messages as they travel through Exchange Online Protection.
 You can determine if an email message was received, rejected, deferred, or delivered by the service.
 It also shows what actions were taken on the message before it reached its final status.

-In Office 365, you can perform message trace either through GUI or through PowerShell commands.
+In Office 365, you can perform message traces either through GUI or through PowerShell commands.

-Normal Message Trace: This is a real time message trace which usually gives instant results.
+Normal Message Trace: This is a real-time message trace that usually gives instant results.

 We can perform this trace usually for the past 7 days through the Classic Exchange Admin Center and 10 days from the New Admin Center or the Microsoft Defender Portal.